 The global X, Y, and Z axes of 3D space are always displayed at the lower left corner of the 3D area.
 These axes indicate only the axis directions; the origin may be elsewhere.
 When first inserting a solid, the solid axes are identical to the global axes, until the solid position is changed.

 Translate, Rotate, Copy Solids - STC, Ctrl + Q

 First select the objects to be transformed or copied.
 Then define their new location.
 You can select entire objects as well as their separate components such as holes.
 If components are selected, some parts may not regenerate after transformation.
 For example, if you move a hole outside its object, the hole cannot be generated.
 In this case you will receive a warning message.
 Methods of insertion, translation, copying, etc. can be selected from the 3D Location toolbar.
 This temporary toolbar appears whenever solids are inserted or transformed.
 There are also case-sensitive hotkeys for most options.

 Some functions require a predefined vector or rotation axis.
 You can define these by the following methods:

-Whenever transforming or inserting any objects, their axes are displayed at the location of the object’s insertion point.
-Although you can use any transformation methods clicking icons in the panel (see in the next sections), the most comfortable method is to use the axes directly:
+Whenever 3D objects are transformed or inserted, their axes are displayed at the location of the object’s insertion point.
+Although you can use any transformation methods clicking icons in the panel (see the next sections), the most comfortable method is to use the axes directly:

-The color of the axes could be different for color palettes.
+The color of the axes depends on current color palette.
 By default, for a dark background the X axis is red, Y axis white and Z axis green.
 For a light background, X axis is red, Y axis blue and Z axis green.